tokio-rs/website/content/docs/futures/spawning.md

     // Spawn the background task:
     tokio::spawn(coordinator_task(rx));

-    // Spawn a few tasks that use the coordinator to requst RTTs. for _ in 0..4 {
+    // Spawn a few tasks that use the coordinator to request RTTs. for _ in 0..4 {
         let tx = tx.clone();